 - optimizing dosages and timing

 Epidural stimulation involves getting an implant that sends electrical currents to areas below your level of injury.
-It works around the spinal cord lesion and uses electrical currents that mimic brain signals to stimulate movement.
+It works around the spinal cord damage and uses electrical currents that mimic brain signals to stimulate movement.

 In addition to using epidural stimulation, individuals with spinal cord injuries must relearn how to control their movements with intensive physical training.
-This study found that by combining intensive physical training and epidural stimulation, even individuals with motor complete injuries were able to improve their motor functions.
+This study found that by combining intensive physical training and epidural stimulation, individuals with motor complete injuries were able to improve their motor functions.

 A robotic exoskeleton is a wearable device that assists you with walking, sitting, and standing.
 Robotic exoskeletons are ideal for individuals with complete spinal cord injuries who may otherwise not be able to walk at all.

 Physical damage to the spinal cord is permanent.
 However, depending on the severity of your SCI and how aggressively you pursue rehabilitation, functional recovery may be possible.
 Even if you have a complete spinal cord injury, there are ways to increase your independence and improve your quality of life.